 Data matching involves comparing sets of data, such as the payroll held by one body against other records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
 Where a match is found it indicates that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 The exercise can also help bodies to ensure that their records are up to date.

-For further information on Audit Scotland’s legal powers and the reasons why it matches particular information, see the full text privacy notice at: http://www.audit-scotland.gov.uk/our-work/national-fraud-initiative or contact Monica Halcro, Acting Senior Manager (Governance and Operations) Finance, NHS Education for Scotland (Tel: 0131 656 4354; Email: firstname.lastname@example.org)
+For further information on Audit Scotland’s legal powers and the reasons why it matches particular information, see the full text privacy notice at: https://www.audit-scotland.gov.uk/our-work/counter-fraud or contact Monica Halcro, Acting Senior Manager (Governance and Operations) Finance, NHS Education for Scotland - Email: firstname.lastname@example.org)